microsoft/mu_crypto_release/CryptoBinPkg/Driver/readme.md

 4. Incorrect DSC Include - The correct DSC include to use in the platform DSC is `!include $(SHARED_CRYPTO_PATH)/Driver/Bin/CryptoDriver.inc.dsc`.
 That line should be included at the top of the DSC before the `[LibraryClasses]` and `[Components]` and after the `[Defines]` section.
-This allows the file to impact the platform build but it also the platform DSC to override any content from the file if necessary.
+This allows the file to impact the platform build but it also allows the platform DSC to override any content from the file if necessary.
 5. Conflicting Platform Content in the DSC - The `CryptoDriver.inc.dsc` file will set the `BaseCryptLib` and `TlsLib` instances for each boot phase opted into in the `[Defines]` section.
 Platforms should remove any instances of those library classes in the platform DSC to ensure the expected instance from the include are used.